Walter Merriman: Personal life

-Merriman died in Yass, New South Wales on 25 January 1972.
-Survived by two sons and four daughters, he was buried in the Anglican section of the Murrumbateman cemetery.
+Merriman diedin Yass on 25 January 1972.
+His grave is located in the Murrumbateman cemetery.

 Sir Walter Merriman's youngest son, Bruce Merriman, became the managing director of Merriville after his father's death, and Bruce's son, Walter ("Wally") Merriman, continued the family connection to the Australian merino wool industry, serving as the chairman of the non-profit, Australian Wool Innovation (AWI).